Types of Barcodes: Choosing the Right Barcode

 ITF (Interleaved 2 OF 5)

 ITF (or Interleaved 2 of 5) barcodes are used to label packaging materials across the globe.
-Since they can deal with high printing tolerances, they are good for printing on corrugated cardboard.
+Since they can deal with high printing tolerances, they are ideal for printing on corrugated cardboard.
 ITF barcodes encode 14 numeric digits and use the full ASCII set.

 Industry: Retail, Manufacturing and Logistics

 Learn more about Code 93 barcodes on the Scandit Blog.